 - NOTE: If you have multiple email addresses registered with BitBounce.
 It is important that your login using using the original email account used to signup with.

-- Once you have logged in, at the top of your dashboard, click on "Settings" from the navigation bar.
+- Once you have logged in, on the left hand side of your dashboard, click on "Settings" from the navigation bar.

-- Once you are in settings, scroll down to view your attached email accounts under the "Account" box.
-If you wish to add a new email account select "Add New Email Account"
+- Once you are in settings, scroll down to view your "Linked Email Accounts".
+If you wish to add a new email account select "Add New" (1)

-- To turn BitBounce "Off" toggle the "On" button to the "Off" position by clicking the button indicated by number 1 above.
+- To turn BitBounce "Off" toggle the "On" button to the "Off" position by clicking the button (2).

 - This is especially useful, if you wish to update your whitelist or make additional adjustments, while keeping BitBounce to off.
 Remember you can always come back later to turn back on.

-- To remove an account completely, click on the "X" - indicated by the number 2 above- to delete an email completely.
+- To remove an account completely, click on the "X" (3) to delete an email completely.
 Once you click on the "X" you will see a confirmation screen.

-- Select "Delete" to confirm account removal, otherwise select "Cancel" to navigate back.
+- Select "Remove" to confirm account removal, otherwise select "Cancel" to navigate back.

 We all receive a ton of unsolicited emails.
 While some of it may be of value, the majority is either annoying or is linked to some form of scam.
 Most of the annoying spam is sent by bulk spammers.
 They know that only a very small fraction of the all the email they send will result in a response, but that’s okay because they can literally send millions of emails for free.